 We were getting somewhere.
 But then college applications were due.
 So he reverted to writing about imposter syndrome, and shame, and working so hard only to feel like he has no control.

 I could barely reply to these pieces because I have to work hard to not feel all those same things.
 Homeschooling is also hard work for a parent.
-It’s hard do everything so carefully and not feel personally responsible for the application process going well for the kid.
+It’s hard to do everything so carefully and not feel personally responsible for the application process going well for the kid.

 Then I found r/ApplyingToCollege.
 I read it furtively as an adult interloper.
 The kids express their anxieties in such relatable ways.